citp/privacy-policy-historical/i/ix/ixw/ixwebhosting.com.md

 Ecommerce Corporation (dba IX Web Hosting) is a licensee of the TRUSTe Privacy Program.
 TRUSTe is an independent, non-profit organization whose mission is to build users' trust and confidence in the Internet by promoting the use of fair information practices.
 This privacy statement covers the site www.ixwebhosting.com.
 Because this web site wants to demonstrate its commitment to your privacy, it has agreed to disclose its information practices and have its privacy practices reviewed for compliance by TRUSTe.

-If you have questions or concerns regarding this statement, you should first contact the Ecommerce Corporation Customer Service Department by calling 1-800-861-9394, or emailing [info@ecommerce.com](mailto:info@ecommerce.com), or writing to: Ecommerce Corporation, 247 Mitch Lane, Hopkinsville, Kentucky 42240.
+If you have questions or concerns regarding this statement, you should first contact the Ecommerce Corporation Customer Service Department by calling 1-800-861-9394, or emailing [info@ecommerce.com](mailto:info@ecommerce.com), or writing to: Ecommerce Corporation, 1774 Dividend Drive, Columbus, OH 43228.
 If you do not receive acknowledgment of your inquiry or your inquiry has not been satisfactorily addressed, you should then contact TRUSTe at
 <http://www.truste.org/consumers/watchdog_complaint.php>.
 TRUSTe will then serve as a liaison with the Web site to resolve your concerns.

 [](http://www.ixwebhosting.com/index.php/v2/pages.privacy#top)